 - Terrorism and CERT: Focuses on CERT operations before a disaster such as long-term planning, how to organize a neighborhood, evaluate available resources, and identify people with special needs.

 - If you have any questions about the classes, or if you would like to enroll, please email firstname.lastname@example.org or call (770) 499-4568.
 The EMA office will be happy to assist with any questions.

-Scheduling of CERT Training classes for 2020 is pending availability of necessary staff resources.
+Scheduling of CERT Training classes for 2023 is pending the availability of necessary staff resources.
 Please submit the Initial Training Application as described above so you may be contacted when the class schedule has been set.

 Cobb County CERT classes are held at:

 CERT training sessions conducted in 3 hour time slots

 |Session 1||Session 2||Session 3||Session 4||Session 5||Session 6||Session 7||Session 8|